C O M E D I A N

-Sammy J is an Australian comedian, writer, composer, and professional nerd.
-He's played in Ediburgh, Montreal and London; had a sitcom on Netflix; is one half of the man/puppet comedy duo "Sammy J & Randy"; and creates weekly satirical sketches for ABC TV.
-In 2020, he began hosting the breakfast show on ABC Radio Melbourne.
+Sammy J is an Australian comedian, writer, composer, and broadcaster.
+He's played in Edinburgh, Montreal and London; had a sitcom on Netflix; is one half of the man/puppet comedy duo "Sammy J & Randy"; creates weekly satirical sketches for ABC TV and currently hosts the breakfast show on ABC Radio Melbourne.

 After dropping out of his law degree, Sammy J won the Best Newcomer award at the Melbourne International Comedy Festival.
 His albums have received three ARIA nominations for Best Comedy Release, and he gained a national following with his satirical series “Playground Politics”.
 His solo show, "Hero Complex", won Best Comedy at the Melbourne Fringe Festival and was nominated for a Helpmann Award in 2017.
 His weekly satirical show "Sammy J" has aired since 2018 with millions of views online and a 2019 AACTA nomination for best comedy program.
 The Sammy J Snack Pack podcast launched in 2021, featuring highlights from his ABC radio show.